mpsonntag/snippets/notes/teaching/Linux.md

 | + ----------- hour; 0-23
 + ------------- min; 0-59 or fractions e.g. */10 ... every then minutes

+If not differently set up crontab writes its log entries to syslog:

+    /var/log/syslog

+- find cron specific log entries:

+    grep CRON /var/log/syslog

+By default crontab sets up jobs under the currently logged in user.
+There can be different crontabs under different users including root.

 ## Networking commands